Thursday, July 14, 2011

 Non-asset based third party logistics (3PL) and transportation services provider Greatwide Logistics Services recently announced that John P. Tague has been named to succeed Leo Suggs as CEO.
 Suggs will remain in his role as Greatwide chairman, according to company officials.
 Tague comes to Greatwide from United Airlines, where he served as president and was responsible for all airline management functions.
 In eight years at United, he served in various roles, including chief operating officer and chief revenue officer.

-Import cargo volumes at U.S.-based retail container ports are expected to see gains on an annual basis in December and for all of 2010, according to the most recent Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.
+Import cargo volumes at major United States-based container ports are expected to remain at the same levels they were at a year ago this summer, with subsequent increases in the fall, according to the monthly Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.